ethanmackie/eCash-RPC/README.md

 ```

 #### 2. Node configuration
-Configure your eCash Avalanche Node for remote RPC calls based on your security needs for your node.
+Configure your eCash Avalanche Node for remote RPC calls based on your node's security needs.
 This includes:
-- add 'server=1', 'rpcallowip=', 'rpcbind=' and 'rpcauth/rpcuser/rpcpassword=' parameters to your node configuration in bitcoin.conf. (refer to the **Server Configuraion section** of [this Blockchain Dev guide](https://www.buildblockchain.tech/blog/btc-node-developers-guide))
+- add `server=1`, `rpcallowip=`, `rpcbind=` and `rpcauth/rpcuser/rpcpassword=` parameters to your node configuration in bitcoin.conf. (refer to the **Server Configuration section** of [this Blockchain Dev guide](https://www.buildblockchain.tech/blog/btc-node-developers-guide))
 - a reverse proxy server such as [nginx](http://nginx.org/) to serve RPC data to external web apps subject to your eCash node's rpcallowip whitelist
 - install a digital certificate (e.g. [Let's Encrypt](https://letsencrypt.org)) on your node to enable HTTPS if desired